coupergateway/couper/docs/README.md

 * `backend`: configuration block for connection to local/remote backend service(s)
 * `definitions`: block for predefined configurations, that can be referenced
 * `defaults`: block for default configurations
+* `settings`: block for server configuration which applies to the running instance

 ### Variables <a name="variables_conf"></a>